-With all that said, there's an alternate way to hit your electrics with Kazuya.
+With all that said, there is an alternate way to hit your electrics with Kazuya.

 Down + Forward + 2

-You don't need to hook your finger.
+You do not need to hook your finger.
 You simply hit 3 button simultaneously on the same frame.
 This is easier to do.
 So you Kazuya mains get one more feather in your cap.

 Heihachi mains: F * DF + 1 is your OTG (Omen Thunder Godfist).

 Hwuorang mains: F* DF + 4 is your JFSR (Just Frame Sky Rocket)

 And similarly, you can practice these wherever you go as well.
 You simply need to practice hitting those buttons at the exact same time!